Cheesegrater tower to go ahead as main contractor unveiled

 - Cheesegrater project gets boost as Aon grabs a slice (train4tradeskills.wordpress.com)

 Posted on August 3, 2011, in construction jobs, construction news, Electrical News, electrician jobs, plumbing jobs, Plumbing News, t4ts, train4tradeskills and tagged 122 Leadenhall Street, Balfour Beatty, British Land, Cheesegrater, Cheesegrater tower London, construction, construction jobs, construction jobs london, Laing O'Rourke, London, Sir Robert McAlpine, t4ts, Train4trades, train4tradeskills, train4tradeskills news.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.